cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 have a collection of pre-built applications available that will allow you to quickly experience the power of CDAP.

-In this example, we will use one of these applications to complete a very common big data use case: log analytics.
+In this example, we will use one of these applications to complete a very common Big Data use case: web log analytics.

-The log analytics application will show you how CDAP can aggregate logs, perform real-time and batch analytics of the logs ingested, and expose the results using multiple interfaces.
+The `web log analytics application
+<https://github.com/caskdata/cdap-apps/tree/develop/Wise>`__ will show you how CDAP can
+aggregate logs, perform real-time and batch analytics of the logs ingested, and expose the results using multiple interfaces.
 Specifically, this application processes web server access logs, counts page-views by IP in real-time, and computes the bounce ratio of each web page encountered in batch.
 (The bounce rate is the percentage of views that are not followed by another view on the same site.)

 Download, Install and Start CDAP